-The "Century Cycle Continues" Monologue Competition, inspired by August Wilson, challenges the next generation to keep Black American storytelling alive by performing classic and contemporary works.
+The "Century Cycle Continues" Monologue Competition, inspired by legendary playwright August Wilson, challenges the next generation to keep Black American storytelling alive by performing classic and contemporary works.

-“ I want these students to know that achieving high levels of success in the arts is not just a dream—it's real and tangible.”-Danielle Brooks
+“ I want these students to know that achieving high levels of success in the arts is not just a dream—it's real and tangible.”

 The Century Cycle Continues Competition Rules